CrispyConductor/pasync/README.md

 ### all([promises])

+#### Note
+async.all is an alias for async.every. pasync.all is the function described here, not an alias for every.

 This is similar to ES6's `Promise.all()`, but with the following differences and enhancements:

 * The returned promise has a `push(promise)` method which allows you to add additional promises to